-As many of you know, I was the first owner of the Boat Street Cafe and until our recent closing, I was the owner of Boat Street Kitchen & Bistro in Seattle.
+As many of you know, I was the first owner of the Boat Street Cafe and until our closing at the end of 2020, I was the owner of Boat Street Kitchen & Bistro in Seattle.

 I began exploring rural France a number of years ago with the vague intention of relocating our Boat Street Cooking Classes here.
 What began as an idle dream gradually turned into reality when I fell in love with the gentle rolling hills of sunny Gascony, perfectly located only a few hours from the Atlantic ocean or the border of Spain, and closer yet to Bordeaux, Toulouse, Agen and Auch.
 Soon after, I came upon L'Abattoir, a long empty house, built as an abattoir almost two centuries ago, by order of King Louis Phillipe.